MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 5. A user receives an email containing an invitation to join an SfBO meeting.
 The email contains a conference key and a HTTP-based URL linking to the conference.
 Both the key and the URL are unique for a particular meeting.

 ### <a name="federation-safeguards-for-sfbo"></a>Proteções de Federação para SfBO
-A federação fornece à sua organização a capacidade de se comunicar com outras organizações para compartilhar chat e presença.
-No SfBO, a federação está ativada por padrão.
-No entanto, os administradores do locatário têm a capacidade de controlar isso por meio do portal do Administrador do O365.
+A Federação fornece à sua organização a capacidade de se comunicar com outras organizações para compartilhar mensagens instantâneas e presença.
+Na Federação do SfBO está ativada por padrão.
+No entanto, os administradores de locatários têm a capacidade de controlá-lo por meio do portal de administração do O365.
 Veja mais.

 ## <a name="addressing-threats-to-sfbo-conferences"></a>Como enfrentar ameaças às conferências do SfBO